mesonbuild/meson/docs/markdown/Style-guide.md

 sorted with a natural sorting algorithm, so that numbers are sorted in an intuitive way (`1, 2, 3, 10, 20` instead of `1, 10, 2, 20, 3`).

+Numbers should also be sorted before characters (`a111` before `ab0`).
+Furthermore, strings should be sorted case insensitive.

 Additionally, if a path contains a directory it should be sorted before normal files.
 This rule also applies recursively for subdirectories.